humdek-unibe-ch/wwise-plugin-jack_sink/README.md

 * build with `Release` configuration

 In order for changes in the plugin code to take effect in UE4
-* open `Jack_Windows_vc150_static.sln` (or `_vc160`, depending on the UE4 compiler settings)
+* open `Jack_Windows_vc160_static.sln` (or `_vc150`, depending on the build script `AkAudio_Windows.Build.cs` and/or the Visual Studio version)
 * build with `Profile` configuration
 * copy the compiled files to the appropriate place in the UE4 project.
 Refer to the helper file `additional_artifacts_ue4.json` for an example of valid paths.
-For convenience, it is also possible to change this file to suit your needs and use the Wwise development tools to copy the files (e.g. `python.exe '..\..\Wwise 2021.1.10.7883\Scripts\Build\Plugins\wp.py' package -c -f .\additional_artifacts_ue4.json -v 2022.0.0.1 Windows_vc150`)
+For convenience, it is also possible to change this file to suit your needs and use the Wwise development tools to copy the files (e.g. `python.exe '..\..\Wwise 2021.1.10.7883\Scripts\Build\Plugins\wp.py' package -c -f .\additional_artifacts_ue4.json -v 2022.0.0.1 Windows_vc160`)
 * build the UE4 project

+### Manually Install Jack Plugin Files

+For a minimal Setup copy the following files:

+* Authoring/x64/Release/bin/Plugins/* -> Wwise Installation Folder/Authoring/x64/Release/bin/Plugins/.
+* SDK/x64_vc160/Release/bin/* -> Wwise Installation Folder/SDK/x64_vc160/Release/bin/.
+* SDK/x64_vc160/Release/lib/* -> Wwise Installation Folder/SDK/x64_vc160/Release/lib/.
+* SDK/include/AK/Plugin/* -> Unreal Project Folder/Plugins/Wwise/ThirdParty/include/AK/Plugin/.
+* SDK/x64_vc160/Profile/bin/* -> Unreal Project Folder/Plugins/Wwise/ThirdParty/x64_vc160/Profile/bin/.
+* SDK/x64_vc160/Profile/lib/* -> Unreal Project Folder/Plugins/Wwise/ThirdParty/x64_vc160/Profile/lib/.

+Depending on the UE4 compiler settings `vc150` (VS 2017) targets need to be copied instead of `vc160` (VS 2019).

+### Configure UE4 to Play 5th Order Ambisonic Sound through JACK

+Compile the UE4 project (this can take several minutes to complete when doing it the first time).

+In the Unreal project settings (`Edit/Project Settings ...`)
+* set the main output of the game engine to the Jack sink (e.g. set `Wwise/Windows/Common Settings/Main Output Settings/Audio Device Shareset` to `Jack`).
+* set the channel count (e.g. set `Wwise/Windows/Common Settings/Main Output Settings/Number of Channels` to `36`).
+If this is set to 0 the Jack Sink will terminate immediately after its initialization.
+* set the channel config type (e.g. set `Wwise/Windows/Common Settings/Main Output Settings/Channel Config Type` to `Ambisonic`).

 ## Wwise Authoring Tool